richardmonteslemus/underwater_color_correct/README.md

 The scripts in this repository acompany a protocol for color correcting digital underwater reef images obtained by the [Connolly Lab](https://striresearch.si.edu/connolly-lab/).

+The purpose of these scripts are to produce reef images free from water distortion.
+Inconsistent water conditions vary the color of coral.
+This makes it difficult to establish a standard color threshold for bleached coral, thus making it difficult to compare bleaching rates across time and sites.
+Applying underwater colorimetry methods to recover true reef colors adresses this issue.